 The MIB have to compensate you as if there was a valid insurance policy in place in uninsured claims.
 This means that, provided you comply with the MIB’s terms, you are entitled to compensation for your personal injury claims, lost earnings, private medical treatment, out of pocket expenses etc. You may also be entitled to damages for vehicle repairs and replacement vehicle hire, depending on the circumstances.

-In untraced claims the damages you are entitled to claim are similar but the rules on what you have to do and what you are entitled to recover differ.
-For example, in certain circumstances. you are not entitled to claim for property damage, or, if you are, your claim is subject to a £300 excess.
+In untraced driver claims the things to claim are similar but the rules on what you have to do and what you are entitled to recover differ.
+For example, in certain circumstances. you are not entitled to claim for property damage, or, if you are, your claim is subject to a £400 excess.

-The good news is that you can always make personal injury claims with the MIB provided you deal with matters correctly when reporting to the police, filing your claim in time etc.
+The good news is that you can always make personal injury claims with the MIB provided they are sufficiently serious, you deal with matters correctly when reporting to the police, file your claim in time etc.

 As mentioned above, it is best to contact our accident claims solicitors before taking any steps, and to do so as soon as possible after the accident.